vernamlab/GuardianMPC/Private_training/README.md

 ### Additional Notes

 - **Paper Reference**: For detailed information on the GuardianMPC methodology and performance evaluation, refer to the paper *"GuardianMPC: Backdoor-resilient Neural Network Computation"* by Hashemi et al.
-- **Hardware Acceleration**: If using FPGA acceleration, ensure the hardware is correctly configured as described in the experimental setup section of the paper.